Coastal Trail

 What can you expect

 The terrain is varied but accessible, with a mix of gravel paths, forest tracks and secondary roads.
-The stages are fairly long and physically demanding, but not extreme, making it a good fit for active travellers who want a multi-day challenge without going fully off-grid.
+The stages are well balanced and physically manageable, making the trail a good fit for active travellers who want a rewarding multi-day walk without going fully off-grid.
+The shortest stage runs from Fažana to Pula, leaving plenty of time to explore the city's impressive Roman heritage and lively historic centre.

-Each day ends in carefully selected guest houses and apartments, where comfort and a warm, local atmosphere take priority.
+Each day ends in carefully selected B&Bs and hotels, where comfort and a warm, local atmosphere take priority.
 Expect private and small-scale accommodations, good food nearby, and the chance to properly recover before the next stage.

 Included